idvorkin/idvorkin.github.io/_d/SustainableWork.md

 - Like all hard things, there are times where I slip up, and don't live up to my standards.
 If you see me doing this, call me out, and I'll do my best to course correct.
 - There are times when we need to swing work life balance to work.
 They should be rare, clear ahead of time, and followed or proceeded by times where we can focus on our lives.
 - Changing culture is a slow process so when I'm new to an organization expect a while for it to kick in.

+In future posts, I'll describe how leaders can build a culture of work life balance into organizations that haven't embraced it yet.

 <!--
 ### How do I manage up to enable work life balance (Sneak peek of post #2)